-It feels cruel to start an article on autumn with the subject of winter, but there's no escaping the fact that they days are getting shorter this time of the year.
-The official arrival of vintertid (winter time) comes on Sunday, October 29th, meaning the clocks move back an hour – and by extension, you get to lie an hour longer in bed that day without feeling guilty.
+It feels cruel to start an article on autumn with the subject of winter, but there’s no escaping the fact that they days are getting shorter this time of the year.
+The official arrival of vintertid (winter time) comes on October 31st this year, meaning the clocks move back an hour – and by extension, you get to lie an hour longer in bed that day without feeling guilty.

 In 2016 one Swedish MP made a case for scrapping that practice entirely and keeping daylight saving time in place permanently, but perhaps unsurprisingly, Robert Hannah’s revolution failed to take hold.
 So winter (time) is coming, whether you like it or not.
 Be prepared.